yoshiji-lab/AoU_CERC_prs_nf/README.md

 You will tell the pipeline which files to use with:
 - `--weights_glob "/path/to/weights/*.tsv.gz"`
-- optionally `--traits "Trait1,Trait2"` to run a subset
+- optionally `--traits "Trait1,Trait2"` to run a subset (warning: i have not yet tested this feature so use at your own risk for now <3 )

 Your weights must contain columns like:
 - `chromosome`